-- \ Teachers will clearly delineate practice work (not graded), formative assessments, and summative assessments for students.
-Practice work is defined as any task that leads to demonstration of mastery, or a task that follows concepts or skills first developed and discussed in class. - \ Questions about whether an assignment constitutes practice will be handled first by the Department Head and then by administration if necessary. - \ Students will be required to develop a learning and re-assessment plan (such as the Universal Reassessment Form) within three days of a grade being posted in PowerSchool and that assignment being returned to the student.
+\ Teachers will clearly delineate practice work (not graded), formative assessments, and summative assessments for students.
+Practice work is defined as any task that leads to demonstration of mastery, or a task that follows concepts or skills first developed and discussed in class.

+\ Questions about whether an assignment constitutes practice will be handled first by the Department Head and then by administration if necessary.

+\ Students will be required to develop a learning and re-assessment plan (such as the Universal Reassessment Form) within three days of a grade being posted in PowerSchool and that assignment being returned to the student.
 Students will then have seven days to receive re-teaching and retake the assessment.
 This plan will be developed in conjunction with the classroom teacher.
-Teachers will assign the assessment a "Not Yet Proficient" (NYP) in Power-School so that students know which assessments are eligible for resubmission. - \ A student who has begun to re-assess because they have not met proficiency may continue to reassess (assuming the re-assessment plan continues to be followed) until they reach proficiency or the quarter ends. - \Students who do not make arrangements with the teacher about re-assessment within three days will not have the opportunity to re-assess during that quarter. - \ Proficiency on all learning must be demonstrated by the end of each quarter.
-Grades will be locked at the end of a marking period; at that point, a grade of NYP will be "frozen" until the end of the semester.
+Teachers will assign the assessment a "Not Yet Proficient" (NYP) in Power-School so that students know which assessments are eligible for resubmission.

+\ A student who has begun to re-assess because they have not met proficiency may continue to reassess (assuming the re-assessment plan continues to be followed) until they reach proficiency or the quarter ends.

-Students will have an opportunity for re-teaching and learning during Flex Blocks, and students will have an opportunity to address non-proficient skills during semester exams.
-(NOTE: This protocol is not meant to override the recording of a grade of Incomplete for students with medical or other extenuating circumstances.
+\Students who do not make arrangements with the teacher about re-assessment within three days will not have the opportunity to re-assess during that quarter.

+\ Proficiency on all learning must be demonstrated by the end of each quarter.
+Grades will be locked at plete for students with medical or other extenuating circumstances.
 Those students will have the opportunity to complete missing assignments following the completion of a quarter.)